 So as I mentioned earlier, my block represents my family.
 Well this Mini represent's Barbara's family ;) The two large hearts are for her and her husband (grandma and grandpa) and the 12 medium hearts represent their 6 children and their spouses, and you guessed it.
-The 24 little hearts represent her 23 grandchildren plus one on it's way ;) It is a very special representation of everyone Barbara want to wrap in love ;)
+The 24 little hearts represent her 24 grandchildren. (edit . . .and now I need to applique two more hearts on, because 2 more special little angles have arrived since I made this :) It is a very special representation of everyone Barbara wants to wrap in love ;)

 And if you make a Lots of Love Mini, I would love to see it!!!
-You can email me a picture at firstname.lastname@example.org or add it to my Flickr Group here.
+You can email me a picture at firstname.lastname@example.org, add it to social media with #happyquiltingwithmc or add it to my Flickr Group here.
 I can't wait to see your amazing mini's!!!

 And just for fun, here are my blocks for the Splendid Sampler so far!!!
 I am so looking forward to working on this project throughout the year and can't wait to see everyone's fantastic blocks!!!